Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Importance of the digital economy in the 21st century

-Furthermore, it promotes sustained growth by integrating innovations that improve efficiency across multiple economic sectors.
+Additionally, it promotes sustained growth by integrating innovations that improve efficiency across multiple economic sectors.

 Transformation of production, distribution and consumption